oraclespainpresales/oraclespainpresales.github.io/workshops/visualbuilder/basic.md

 ### Hands On Lab - Step 0: Use Case Description

+You're a developer in ACME, a leading company, and the business users have requested a web application to review the deals during the year 2019.
+The data is currently contained in a CSV file (download).
+They want to see all deals in a table-like list, with information about the sales representative of each deal and also its status.
+Posibility to filter the deals based on such status is also a requirement.

+You soon realize that Oracle Visual Builder perfectly fits on these requirements to build such web application.

 ### Hands On Lab - Step 1: Create the Visual Application

 ### Hands On Lab - Step 2: Business Object creation & Data import